shsarv4/DATA-SCIENCE/PYTHON/Day02.md

 ### **5. Wrap-Up: Review and Reflection**

-By the end of today, Swati should be comfortable with the essentials of variables and data types, as well as how to display and manipulate these variables.
+By the end of today, You should be comfortable with the essentials of variables and data types, as well as how to display and manipulate these variables.

 #### **Reflection Questions**
 1. What’s the difference between a string, an integer, and a float?